Shams al-Din Muhammad ibn Tulun: Works

 Ibn Ṭūlūn wrote an autobiography, al-Fulk al-mashḥūn fī aḥwāl Muḥammad ibn Ṭūlūn, in which he lists all the scholars he studied with, all the books he ever read and all of his writings.
 He gives 750 titles to his name, although these range from short pamphlets to long multi-volume works.
 Less than 100 of his works are preserved.
 The History of the Arabic Written Tradition knows of 75, but the library of Aḥmad Taymūr in Cairo may have contained 100 uncatalogued manuscripts of Ibn Ṭūlūn.
 As of 2004, only 25 of his works have been printed.

+One of the most prolific scholars in Islamic history, Ibn Ṭūlūn resembled his teacher al-Suyūṭī in this regard.
+He authored works across many disciplines, from religious sciences to medicine and astronomy, though he particularly distinguished himself in history and hadith.
+In al-Fulku’l-mashḥūn, he personally lists 726 books and treatises, a number later expanded by modern researchers.
+However, most of these works have either not survived or have reached us in unusable form.

+He also composed a large body of poetry, which he collected into three separate diwans.
+Among his extant works, those concerning the history of Damascus are of particular importance for Islamic history and civilization, containing extensive information on madrasas, mosques, khānqāhs, zawiyas, and the educational practices of his time.